Modeling Digital Self-Care for Kids

 Even at an early age, kids can practice self-love and limit their time on social media.
-Devices made especially for kids, like Gabb Wireless, come free of any social media apps.
+Devices made especially for kids, like Gabb, come free of any social media apps.
 Without the comparison culture and self-image issues that often come from social apps, kids can keep a healthy sense of confidence while navigating their tech habits.

 Audit Your Apps

 Do you know how much time you spend on certain apps every day?
 The reality can be pretty shocking.
 And it may not be the type of consistent behavior you want to model to your kids.

 As a digital self-care routine, commit to an app fast.
 Remove addictive apps from your devices for at least three days.
 Remind yourself how much time you can regain, and enjoy the more rewarding things you can do with your time.